openconfig/gnoi/software_bundle/README.md

 currently-running processes which would be affected by those software bundles.
 When those processes reload, they will reload with the software bundles applied.

-This restart be done with the `FinalizeSoftwareBundles` RPC
+This restart be done with the `Activate` RPC

+#### 4. Cleanup

+To uninstall a software bundle, run the Deactivate RPC.
+To cleanup the originally-transferred software bundle from disk, run the Remove RPC.

 ### Comparison to existing SetPackage RPC